 Month, Date, Year

-Now on the right hand side of the page list the person the media should contact for any followup questions or comments.
+On the right-hand side of the page, list the person the media should contact for any followup questions or comments.

 The first line should read: Contact: PERSON’S NAME.